SWEatUNIPD/docs/templates/template.typ

         #text(weight: "bold", size: 12pt, word)
         #let value = glossario.at(key).at(word)

+        #eval(
+          value,
-        #eval(value, mode: "markup")
+          mode: "markup",
-        //This function should only be used as a last resort.https://typst.app/docs/reference/foundations/eval/
+        )//This function should only be used as a last resort.https://typst.app/docs/reference/foundations/eval/
         #v(10pt)
       ]
     }